-By expressions such as "all" values -- or "all" anything -- then, it is sufficient to mean all that we name or produce.
-We have the clearest model for that in Euclid's Elements, in which statements with the word "all" or "every" -- such as "All right angles are equal" -- refer to all that exist; that is, all we have actually drawn.
+By expressions such as "all" values -- or "all" anything -- it is sufficient to mean all that we name or produce.
+We have the clearest example of that in Euclid's Elements, in which statements with the word "all" or "every" -- such as "All right angles are equal" -- refer to all that exist; that is, all we have actually drawn.

 When does a number exist?

 When, in mathematics, may we say that anything exists?
 It is at the moment that we actually experience it.
 A number -- that individual -- will exist, we assert, at the moment it is named.
 It will exist in the most actual sense of the word.
 Naming is how we produce a number, how we bring a verbal or written symbol for that idea into this world.
 For if we cannot bring an idea into this world -- if we cannot experience it -- then for mathematics and science it is nothing but an idea, which is to say, a fantasy.

 It is pointless to do with more what can be done with less.

 At first, the infinite was a philosophical and religious concept.
 As for the use of that word in calculus, it is completely different from its definition in the theory of infinite sets.
 Here is how the "Prince of Mathematicians," Carl Friedrich Gauss, put it: "I protest against the use of an infinite quantity as something completed; this is never allowed in mathematics.
 The infinite is only a manner of speaking, the true meaning being a limit to which certain ratios can come as near as desired, while others are permitted to increase without bound."

 Copyright © 2016 Lawrence Spector